 But sometimes your Apple Watch fails to show you notifications for some unforeseen reasons.
 There are some possible solutions we have found by “tempering” our Apple Watch and iPhone.

-Not Getting Notifications on Apple Watch: How to Fix
+Not Getting Notifications on Apple Watch: Tips to Fix It

 Make sure that you haven’t put your Apple Watch on “Do Not Disturb” mode.
 This will send all notifications to your iPhone and not to your watch.